keu/docs/learn/execute-notebooks.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).
 - The [Jupyter Notebook](https://jupyter.org/install) package.

-## Step 1: Create an Astro project
+## Step 1: Create an Astro project and a Jupyter notebook

 To run a DAG that executes a Jupyter notebook, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.